domRiddle/ASF/FAQ.md

 ### ASF is great!
 Can I make a donation?

 Yes, and we're very happy to hear that you're enjoying our project!
 You can find various donation possibilities under every **[release](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** and also **[on the main page](https://github.com/JustArchi/ArchiSteamFarm)**.
-Thank you in advance!
+It's nice to note that in addition to generic money donations we also accept Steam items, so nothing is stopping you from donating skins, keys or a small part of the cards that you've idled with ASF if you'd like to.
+Thank you in advance for your generosity!

 ---